-Number of people sensitized/mobilized on malaria control and prevention activities 100% of target
+Number of people sensitized/mobilized on malaria control and prevention activities

 Jamaica

 The Caribbean nations are best known for their sugar-white beaches, majestic cascading waterfalls, tropical flora and breathtakingly beautiful mountain peaks.
 However, the region also has a rate of HIV infection second only to sub-Saharan Africa.